PascalKieslich/mousetrap-os/README.md

 ## General information
 Mousetrap is developed by Pascal Kieslich and Felix Henninger.
+Questions about using mousetrap can be asked in the [forum](http://forum.cogsci.nl/index.php?p=/categories/mousetrap).

 It is published under the [GNU General Public License (version 3)](LICENSE).